quynhneo/detm-arxiv/README.md

 ```

 ## Preprocess text data
+This step will convert each abstract to a bag of words (bag of integer tokens to be exact), with timestamp for each abstract, split the data into train, validation, test.
+These will be stored in `.mat` files.
+It also create a list of words, the vocabulary of all the abstracts, stored in `vocab.txt`.
+This is just list of words, without vectors.
+The vectors will be taken from `word2vec`.
+So ideally the two list are the same, or `vocab` is a large subset of `embeddings`.
 Modify  path to  `arxiv-metadata-oai-snapshot.json` in `scripts/data_undebates.py` and run:
 ```
 python scripts/data_undebates.py
 ```
 This will take about 5 minutes per 150,000 abstracts on a laptop.
-The output (`.mat` files) will be save in `script/split_paragraph_False/`
+The output will be save in `script/split_paragraph_False/`
 ## Run Dynamic Embedded Topic Modeling
 Modify paths to preprocess text data, and `embeddings.txt`, and other models settings are on top of the file, and run: